fjgarlin/d8-assessment/README.md

   `php --version`
   - Make sure you have [Composer](https://getcomposer.org/) installed
   `composer --version`
+  - Make sure you have [Node.js](https://nodejs.org/en/) installed
+  `node --version`
+  - Make sure you have [Yarn](https://yarnpkg.com/en/) installed
+  `yarn --version`
 - Setup
-  - Install dependencies
+  - Install dependencies for PHP and Javascript:
   `composer install`
+  `yarn install --pure-lockfile`
+  - Build Javascript dependencies/theme:
+  `yarn run build-library && yarn run build-storybook`
   - When switching to the project root for the first time, you should see this:
   ``direnv: error .envrc is blocked.
 Run `direnv allow` to approve its content.``
   - Run `direnv allow` (it will copy `.env.example` to `.env`, and load env vars)